omarudolley/definitions/CONTRIBUTING.md

-# Contributing to Data Product Definitions
+# Contributing to Finnish Data Economy Testbed Definitions

 A big welcome and thank you for considering contributing to this project!